 Here, as the first writing of this new website, I put on display a language I've created, as perhaps the first of many.
 Homoiconicity easily enables metaprogramming and so I was inclined to add it to an already existing language, Brainfuck, and observe the result, in a similar vein to Brainfuck's derivation from P''.
 I call this result ``Masturbation'', from the combination of ``homo'' and ``fuck''.

 As a detour of sorts, the other main reason for the creation of this language was to take one designed for ease of compilation, Brainfuck, and make it extremely difficult or impossible to compile satisfactorily.
 I'm of the general opinion that a language designed to be compiled easily is good for automation, but lacks many interesting qualities its not-so-easily-compiled brethren enjoy.
-A language that bars programs from modifying themselves during operation is boring and weak.
-I find it more interesting when a program can't be understood well or at all by another program.
+A language that bars programs from modifying themselves during operation is likely boring and weak.
+I usually find it more interesting when a program can't be understood well or at all by another program, although my attitude on this has changed over time.
 Programs that can be understood incredibly well tend to be nothing more than simple automation of a particular task.

 Masturbation adds a single meaningful letter to the language, ``='', which is used to control the homoiconic qualities.
 For completeness, the semantics of all Masturbation letters are given: